ReentrantCoder/present/anti/intro.md

 differently.
 Sourcemaking groups them as follows:

 ######Software development antipatterns
+These problems are what match closest to code smell.
+They are harmful manifestations in the code itself.
+Spaghetti code is a classic example.
+We'll focus mostly on antipatterns of this kind in our presentation because they are most easily represented with code.

 ######Software architecture antipatterns
+These problems focus on the system-level and enterprise-level structure of applications and components.
+Reinventing the wheel is a well known idiom that is also an architectural antipattern.
+But because of the inefficient technology transfer between and even within companies, reinventing the wheel does happen.

 ######Management antipatterns
+These problems are far more human-centric in nature.
+They deal with aspects of psychology and emotions.
+For example, analysis paralysis is when designers seek to achieve perfection in the planning stage to the extent that they never actually begin any actions.

 ####Next Steps
-One of the easiest antipatterns is magic number so [let's begin with the adapter pattern](https://github.com/trekbaum/present/blob/master/anti/slide1.md)
+One of the easiest antipatterns is magic number so [let's begin with the magic number antipattern](https://github.com/trekbaum/present/blob/master/anti/slide1.md)

 Or return to the [table of contents.](https://github.com/trekbaum/present/blob/master/anti/README.md)